Last Updated: February 03, 2025

 SAT FAQ

-The SAT exam is administered by the College Board to assess the merit of students from high school and provide a standard measurement for colleges to take in students for higher education.
-The nature of the exam brings in various doubts that cannot always be read in detail and requires answers to the point in order to avoid confusion.
+The College Board administers the SAT exam to assess the merit of students from high school and provide a standard measurement for colleges to take in students for higher education.
+The nature of the exam brings in various doubts that cannot always be read in detail and requires answers to the point to avoid confusion.
 This page provides a set of frequently asked questions about the SAT and then moves on to defining some commonly used terms regarding the test.

 Why SAT?